Meet Love Island Winter 2020 contestant Paige Turley – Britain’s Got Talent star who used to date Lewis Capaldi

 Paige says: “It’s so cliche, but tall, dark and handsome.
 He’s got to be quite witty with a bit of banter and something about him.”

-She provides that she likes a man with a powerful character, who is aware of who he’s and what he needs, whereas she claims that her superstar crush is actor Tom Hardy.
+She provides that she likes a man with a powerful persona, who is aware of who he’s and what he desires, whereas she claims that her celeb crush is actor Tom Hardy.

 What are Paige’s turn-offs?

-Paige says that her greatest flip off is conceitedness.
+Paige says that her largest flip off is conceitedness.
 She says: “I like someone who is confident but if they’re too much and it’s borderline cocky, I’m not interested.”

-And he or she’s additionally not one to get pleasure from a tacky chat up line – she says: “If someone said a cheesy chat up line, I’d probably slate them to the hills!”
+And she or he’s additionally not one to take pleasure in a tacky chat up line – she says: “If someone said a cheesy chat up line, I’d probably slate them to the hills!”

-This received’t be Paige’s first look on a serious ITV actuality present – again in 2012 she participated in Britain’s Obtained Expertise – and made all of it the best way to the semi-finals.
+This gained’t be Paige’s first look on a significant ITV actuality present – again in 2012 she participated in Britain’s Acquired Expertise – and made all of it the way in which to the semi-finals.

-She can also be the ex-girlfriend of pop celebrity Lewis Capaldi, having dated him for a few 12 months when she was 17 or 18.
-She says that their relationship ended actually amicably and the pair are nonetheless buddies.
+She can be the ex-girlfriend of pop famous person Lewis Capaldi, having dated him for a few yr when she was 17 or 18.
+She says that their relationship ended actually amicably and the pair are nonetheless mates.

 Love Island begins on ITV2 at 9pm on Sunday 12th January and continues weeknights and Sundays.